qisun2/amplicon/README.md

 3. **<u>Output files</u>**

    * hap_genotype: A matrix with all genotypes.
 Each row is a marker, each column is a sample.

    * hap_genotype_matrix: A file transposed from hap_genotype file, and without read count per allele information.

    * HaplotypeAllele.fasta: A fasta file with haplotype sequence per allele.

 4. **<u>Parameters for amplicon.py</u>**

   * -h	show this help message and exit
   * -k         key file
   * -s         sample file
-  * -i	Skip steps. e.g. "-i 12" to skip steps 1 and 2. the steps are: 1. split reads by primers; 2. identify haplotypes across population, and optionally run PCR error correction if set "-e 1"; 3 call genotypes
+  * -i	Skip steps. e.g. "-i 12" to skip steps 1 and 2. the steps are: 1. split reads by primers; 2. identify haplotypes across population, and optionally run PCR error correction if set "-e 1"; 3 call genotypes.
+Step 1 is the most time consuming step.
+You can adjust most of the following parameters and rerun the script by skipping step 1.
   * -j	Number of simultaneous jobs.
 Default:8
   * -t	Number of threads per job.
 Default:1
   * -c	Minimum number of samples per haplotypes.
 Default:10